lukkesreysandeur/tp/docs/UserGuide.md

 **Command entered**: [`delward n/Block B Ward 3`](#delward)

 A similar looking message should appear indicating that the ward was successfully removed.
+Thereafter, the correct ward can be added to Patientist.

-Thereafter the correct ward can be added to Patientist.
+---

 ### Adding a ward to the system: addward
 {: #addward}